AdnanSharique/openai-ddib/Setup-Document.md

 	![Authentication done.](media/cloud-shell-21.png)

-15. Now you will be prompted to select subscription if you have multiple subscription assigned to the user you used for device login.
+15. Now you will be prompted to select subscription if you have multiple subscriptions assigned to the user you used for device login.

     ![Close the browser tab.](media/select-sub.png)